Paraguay

 Results

 The ILO has been a close partner of the Ministry of Labour since its creation in 2014, assisting with capacity-building activities related to the implementation of social protection programmes according to international norms, statistical collection and analysis, and expanding effective access and coverage.
-The ILO also supported the development of the Social Protection System ("Vamos!") framework, which was adopted by the government in 2018.

 Funding gaps / Support the ILO